Nikki Reed Looks Different As She Helps Ian Somerhalder Prepare For Role In Netflix Vampire Series ‘V-Wars’

 This is happening. #VWars is happening.
 I am Dr. Luther Swann at your service… more information to come so follow @drlutherswannofficial (me) & @vwarsofficial to find out more and get special content.
 Thank you @netflix It’s happening.
 I’ll be watching your follows and I’ll be posting so don’t let me down.
 Let’s do this.
 They are hunting us…

 According to Deadline, Supergirl star Laura Vandervoort has recently joined the V-Wars cast, as have Kimberly-Sue Murray (Crimson Peak) and Kyle Breitkopf (The Whispers).
-There’s no word on when the new series will air, but hopefully Ian Somerhalder fans will be watching him and his wig try to save the world from vampires sometime next year.
+There’s no word on when the new series will air, but hopefully, Ian Somerhalder fans will be watching him and his wig try to save the world from vampires sometime next year.